LED makers get smart to rise above price war and growth cliff

 "But you're also getting a product that lasts at least 10 times longer," he added.

-Manufacturers realise that prices have to fall further to win over more customers, so they are also trying to lower production costs to safeguard margins.
+Manufacturers realize that prices have to fall further to win over more customers, so they are also trying to lower production costs to safeguard margins.

 Osram, for instance, is introducing an LED lamp based on a modular product platform so it can combine parts in different configurations and introduce new components when technology advances.